brenthargrave/motion-config-vars/README.md

 # motion-config-vars
 ## Configure RubyMotion's ENV with a YAML file

-This gem brings Rails-on-Heroku-inspired environment configuration to Rubymotion development.
+This gem brings Rails-on-Heroku-style environment configuration to Rubymotion development.
 Fill out a YAML configuration file with top-level keys containing mutually-exclusive environments, and nest keys below them with values specific to each environment configuration.